Codecademy/docs/content/kotlin/concepts/arrays/arrays.md

 ## Printing a Array in Kotlin

-We will use [ForLoop](https://www.javatpoint.com/kotlin-for-loop) to print the array.
+This example will use a `for` loop to print the array.

 Method 1: